Taner-Tun/E-Commerce/README.md

 Navigate to the project directory: cd project\
 Install dependencies: npm install\
 Start the application: npm run dev
+Start server: node server.js

 Once you've gotten the project running with npm run dev there is no need to restart the npm or refresh\
-the browser when changes to the project have been made.
+The browser when changes to the project have been made.

 ## Github Contribution